bast/python-cffi-demo/README.md

 ## Limitations

-We do not discuss memory allocation strategies (yet).
-This is something for the future.
+We do not discuss memory allocation strategies.
+For this have a look at [this demo](https://github.com/bast/cffi-mem-alloc-example).

 ## Lower-level learning goals